forkcontrib/edx-documentation/en_us/shared/developing_course/course_components.rst

 Reorganize Components Within a Unit
 ======================================

-To move components within their current unit, you can use the drag and drop process you use for other objects in your course outline.
+To move components within their current unit, you can drag and drop components in the same way that you can drag and drop units, subsections, and sections on the **Course Outline** page.
 For more information, see :ref:`Reorganize the Course Outline`.

-When you have multiple levels of nesting, you can also drag a child component into a different parent component, if both parents are expanded.
+For components that consist of nested components (for example, a content experiment), you can also use drag and drop to move a child component into a different parent component, if both parents are expanded.
 For example, you can select the video component that is in Child Component A and drag it into Child Component B. Select the video component, and as you drag it into Child Component B, release the mouse button when a dashed outline of the component you are moving appears in the new location.

 .. image:: ../../../shared/images/drag_child_component.png
- :alt: Image of dragging a child component to a new location
+ :alt: A child component being dragged to a new location in a different parent
+       component.
+ :width: 400

 You can also drag a child component outside of a parent, so that the child moves to the same level as the parent.